 Are You Too Old To Learn Guitar???
 As if there are not enough other things to feel insecure about when beginning guitar!

-I have been anxiously asked this by a 28 year old, a 38 year old, a 46 year old, and let’s see…off the top of my head, I can remember students at age 52, 65, 77, and finally, good old Frank, who I taught when I was in my 20’s, and he was 84!
+I have been anxiously asked this by a 28 year old, a 38 year old, a 46 year old, and let’s see…off the top of my head, I can remember students at age 52, 65, 77.
+Finally, good old Frank, who I taught when I was in my 20’s, he was 84!

 So, I have some experience with this question, and more importantly, with the answer.

 I am going to tell you the answer right up front to set your mind at ease.

 Eric is 66.
 He has had 3 years of lessons with me.
 It has changed his playing and his life.

 " I never thought I would be able to play fingerstyle!
 And now I am playing classical guitar!